-Plant seed oils are popular supplements that provide omega-3 and omega-6 fatty acids.
-Flaxseed oil is rich in the omega-3 fatty acid ALA (alpha-linolenic acid).
+Seed oils are popular supplements that provide omega-3 and omega-6 fatty acids.
+Flaxseed oil is particularly rich in the omega-3 fatty acid ALA (alpha-linolenic acid) and hemp seed oil is also a good source.
 Black currant, borage, and evening primrose oils are good sources of the omega-6 fatty acid GLA (gamma-linolenic acid).

-But which are the best flaxseed oil, evening primrose oil, and borage oil supplements?
+But which are the best black currant oil, borage oil, evening primrose oil, flaxseed oil, and hemp oil supplements?

-You must join to get the full test results and ratings for supplements containing flaxseed, black currant, borage, and evening primrose seed oils along with ConsumerLab.com recommendations and quality ratings.
-You will get results for 26 supplements: 16 selected by ConsumerLab.com and 10 others that passed voluntary quality certification testing.
+You must be a ConsumerLab member to get the full test results, ratings, and CL's Top Picks for supplements containing black currant, borage, evening primrose, flaxseed, and hemp seed oils along with ConsumerLab.com recommendations.
+You will get results for 27 supplements: 17 selected by ConsumerLab.com and 10 others that passed voluntary quality certification testing.
 Included are two products for pets.
-You'll also get information about two supplements similar to ones that passed testing.
+You'll also get information about a supplement that is very similar to another that passed testing.

 In this comprehensive report, you'll discover:

-- Which omega-3 and omega-6 supplements failed testing and which passed our testing
+- Which omega-3 and omega-6 supplements passed or failed testing and which were chosen as Top Picks

-- What omega-3 and omega-6 supplements can and cannot do for conditions including cardiovascular disease and inflammatory diseases (eczema. mastitis, dry eye)
+- What omega-3 and omega-6 supplements can and cannot do for cardiovascular disease and inflammatory diseases such as eczema, mastitis, dry eye, an acne

-- Concerns, cautions, and potential drug interactions of plant seed oil supplements
+- Concerns, cautions, potential drug interactions, and side effects of these seed oil supplements